danielecelsa/chatbot-with-search/README.md

 ![License](https://img.shields.io/badge/License-MIT-grey)

 An advanced **Agentic AI Client** that performs autonomous web research using the **Model Context Protocol (MCP)**.
-This project demonstrates a decoupled architecture where the reasoning engine (Client) communicates with tools (Server) via standardized protocols, featuring robust observability and asynchronous state management.
+This project demonstrates a decoupled microservices architecture where the reasoning engine (Client) communicates with tools (Server) via standardized protocols, featuring robust observability and asynchronous state management.

+🔗 **Live Demo:** [Insert Render App URL Here]

 ---

 ## 🚀 Architecture Overview

-The system is split into two decoupled microservices:
+The system is split into two decoupled microservices communicating over HTTP/SSE:

 1.  **The Client (Brain):** A Streamlit application hosting a **LangGraph ReAct Agent**.
-It manages conversation history, reasoning loops, and connects to tools via MCP over SSE (Server-Sent Events).
+It manages conversation history, reasoning loops, and connects to the remote tool server via MCP.
 2.  **The Server (Tools):** A **FastAPI + FastMCP** server hosted on Render.
 It exposes the Tavily Search API as a standardized MCP Tool.

-### Key Features
+### Key Engineering Features
-*   **Decoupled Tooling:** The LLM (Client) and the Tool Execution (Server) are completely separate, communicating only via the MCP standard.
+*   **Decoupled Security:** The Client (LLM) holds NO API keys for the search engine.
+It communicates purely via the MCP contract, simulating secure enterprise tool usage.
-*   **Safe Grounding (Provenance):** The agent uses a hybrid approach, consuming both a search summary and raw source data (JSON) to verify facts and cite URLs, minimizing hallucinations.
+*   **Hybrid Grounding Strategy:** The agent uses a dual-layer approach: it consumes a high-level summary from the search engine for context, but strictly verifies facts against **raw JSON sources** to ensure accurate provenance and minimize hallucinations.
+*   **Transparent Reasoning (XAI):** The UI exposes the Agent's "Chain of Thought" in real-time, allowing users to audit the decision-making process (e.g., why a specific tool was called) and verify intermediate steps.
+*   **Live FinOps Monitoring:** Includes a real-time dashboard for token usage (Input/Output) and estimated cost calculation, essential for managing LLM operational expenses in production.
-*   **Asynchronous Core:** Implements a custom background `asyncio` loop to handle non-blocking MCP streams within the synchronous Streamlit environment.
+*   **Concurrency Management:** Implements a custom background `asyncio` event loop to handle non-blocking MCP streams within Streamlit's synchronous runtime.
-*   **Full Observability:** Logs are dispatched to multiple sinks: Local JSONL, **Redis** (for live monitoring), and **BetterStack** (cloud logging).
+*   **Full Observability:** Logs are dispatched to multiple sinks: Local JSONL, **Redis** (as a high-throughput buffer), and **BetterStack** (for cloud monitoring).
-*   **Persistence:** Conversation state is preserved using an Async SQLite Checkpointer.
+*   **State Persistence:** Conversation state is preserved across turns using an Async SQLite Checkpointer.

 ---